Blog

 A Small, Honest react-bun-ssr vs Next.js Benchmark on Bun and Node

-I wanted a first benchmark for react-bun-ssr that says something real without pretending to say everything.
+I wanted a benchmark for react-bun-ssr that says something real without pretending to say everything.

 react-bun-ssr is a Bun-native SSR React framework with file-based routing, loaders, actions, streaming, soft navigation, and first-class markdown routes.
 I chose to build it on Bun because I wanted the framework to start from Bun's runtime, server model, bundler, file APIs, and markdown support instead of treating Bun as a compatibility target.
 If you want the longer background on that decision, I wrote about it here: Why I Built a Bun-Native SSR Framework.